abhayagiri/beginning-our-day/manuscripts/lpp.md

 fully engaging with and fully knowing what we encounter and experience.
 This is the very foundation on which the practice rests.

-# The Impermanent Nature of Feeling
+# The Impermanence of Feeling

 ## Luang Por Pasanno